If you are thinking of becoming a landlord and thinking of renting a property for the first time, then we have some renting tips for you.

 It is essential; you are aware of the privacy laws, and how to handle the information you hold for your tenant.
 You will need to visit the ICO website and see if you need to register.
 Most landlords will need to be registered.

 A tenant not paying rent can be a stressful time for a landlord.
 When it comes to a tenant not paying rent, the justice system is not on a landlord’s side.
 Tracking down rent payments takes time and effort.
 It may cause your mortgage payments to be late, causing you financial difficulty.
 You could have a tenant who damages the property, and you are left with a bill to repair the property.

 The cost of evicting a bad tenant, in addition to finding a new tenant, is both expensive and time-consuming.
 You will need to consider the following costs:

 - Possible property clean-ups & repair

 Gas Safety Check

-Landlords must ensure that all gas appliances, pipework and flues are maintained in a safe condition.
-In order to provide this, a landlord gas safety check must be done annually by a Gas Safe engineer.
+Landlords must ensure that all gas appliances, pipework, and flues are maintained in a safe condition.
+To provide this, a landlord gas safety check must be done annually by a Gas Safe engineer.

 From April 1st, 2020, all new and existing properties must have a minimum EPC rating of ‘E. You cannot let a property without an EPC.